ali5ter/home-automation/README.md

 sudo hb-service install
 ```

+Note: At the time of writing, Node v11 appears to be the version Homebridge works with.

 ### 2. Pair Homebridge to Apple Home

 Open the Homebridge UI using the URL provided by the output or logs emitted in step 1.
 Typically, `http://<host-ip>:8581`.